 California is one of the most known states for consuming marijuana and there is a huge part of the population who indulges from medicinal and under the table marijuana.
 These are potential tax opportunities that are being missed out on.
-The state could potentially make billions in profits from legalizing marijuana.
+The state could potentially make billions in profits from legalizing marijuana and its various active cannabinoids that can also be used to create products such as these wholesale cbd gummies that can also be regulated and taxed.
 The money could go toward much needed places like schools, improving inner-city neighborhoods and creating enrichment programs.

 Also, marijuana possession has sent many non-violent drug offenders to already overcrowded jails.
 The decriminalization of marijuana would save taxpayers’ money from being utilized to incarcerate and maintain these individuals in jail.
 The money being wasted in the penal system could be better spent elsewhere.
 As a taxpayer, there’s so much more important things we could be benefitting by redirecting the money to go into our education and health care systems.

 The state would also save millions by reducing law enforcement costs.
 Retaining those resources wasted on the battle against marijuana in law enforcement could be better used in other parts of law enforcement, such as better training for officers.
 This could show some compliance from law enforcement with the “black lives matter” protest currently calling out the incompetence of the officers involved in recent deadly shootings.